openeobs/nhclinical/README.md

 needed to run an Acute or Mental Health hospital.

 ## Installation
-NHClinical is a set of [Odoo](https://www.odoo.com/) modules that add clinical models and functionality to Odoo.

 We currently develop against [our own tag of Odoo](https://github.com/bjss/odoo/tree/liveobs_1.11.1), this is to ensure consistency so it's recommended when installing Odoo that you install this version.